amanda07511/QualiteAir/README.md

 Prerequisites
 Add libraries

--Volley
+Volley

--Hellocharts
+Hellocharts

--Gson
+Gson

--Google play services
+Google play services

--Google play services location
+Google play services location

 Now that you have cloned the repo: